Stoning: Torah

 The Jewish Torah (the first five books of the Hebrew Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) serves as a common religious reference for Judaism.
 Stoning is the method of execution mentioned most frequently in the Torah.
 (Murder is not mentioned as an offense punishable by stoning, but it seems that a member of the victim's family was allowed to kill the murderer; see avenger of blood.)
-The crimes punishable by stoning were the following: